nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 responsibilities**.
 With a suite of powerful features to **search and organize your students** as well as built-in **attendance, participation and assignment tracking**, StudMap can resolve all your TA woes and more!

-Additionally, StudMap is optimized for use via a **Command Line Interface (CLI)**, meaning that you give instructions to StudMap through a text box, and StudMap just does it for you — it’s like magic.
+Additionally, StudMap is optimized for use via a **[Command Line Interface (CLI)](#command-line-interface-cli)**: just type instructions to StudMap through a text box, and StudMap will do it for you — it’s like magic!
 Yet, it has all the benefits of a traditional application with a **graphical interface**: you can still see, at a glance, a neat overview of what you need to see.
 If you type fast, StudMap can get your student management tasks **done faster** than anything else.

 This user guide aims to help you understand StudMap, so that you can make the best use of our features.
 Read on to find out more!